emamulmursalin/project_works/README.md

 # README.md
 In this repository I am adding small projects on specific topics during my learning process.
-From April 2021 I will be adding my mid and large scale projects performed by using R and Python
+From May 2021 I am adding scripts on CNN, NLP and RNN based projects for my Tensorflow certification exam